-- 🔖 Tip As a best practice, specify the full UNC path to the FME Flow System Share, even if it is on the same (local) machine where you are running the installer. - Note If you are upgrading to a newer version of FME Flow, make sure the specified directory is empty of files from the previous installation.
-Otherwise, conflicts may occur that can produce unexpected results in performance.
+Tip As a best practice, specify the full UNC path to the FME Flow System Share, even if it is on the same (local) machine where you are running the installer.

 Specify the Web Application Server hostname through which users will connect to FME Flow.